BBC Television Shakespeare: US publicity

 Much as the UK promotional efforts by the BBC focused at least partially on education, so too did US publicity, where the underwriters spent as much on the educational material as they did on underwriting the series itself.
 The job of handling the US educational outreach program was given to Tel-Ed, a subsidiary of Stone/Hallinan.
 Educational efforts were focused on middle school and high school, which is when US students first encounter Shakespeare.
-Tel-Ed had a three-pronged goal; to make students familiar with more plays (most schools taught only Romeo and Juliet, Julius Caesar and Macbeth), to encourage students to actually enjoy Shakespeare, and to have Shakespeare taught more frequently.
-Tel-Ed's aim was to make the entire series available to every high-school in the US.
+Tel-Ed had a three-pronged goal; to make students familiar with more plays (most schools taught only Romeo and Juliet, Julius Caesar and Macbeth), to encourage students to enjoy Shakespeare, and to have Shakespeare taught more frequently.
+Tel-Ed's aim was to make the entire series available to every high school in the US.
 During the first season, they sent out 36,000 educational packs to English departments, receiving 18,000 requests for further information.
 The educational aspect of the series was considered such a success that when the show went off the air in 1985, Morgan Bank continued with educational efforts, creating The Shakespeare Hour in 1986.
 The concept of the show was that episodes of the BBC Television Shakespeare would be presented specifically as educational tools.
 Planned as a three-year show with five episodes per year over a fifteen-week season, the series would group plays together thematically.
 Walter Matthau was hired as host, and each episode featured documentary material intercut with extensive clips from the BBC productions themselves.
 A book was also published with the full transcript of each episode; The Shakespeare Hour: A Companion to the PBS-TV Series, edited by Edward Quinn.
 In all, the first season cost $650,000, but everyone expected it to be a success.
 Covering the theme of love, it used A Midsummer Night's Dream, Twelfth Night, All's Well That Ends Well, Measure for Measure and King Lear.
 However, the show achieved very poor ratings and was cancelled at the end of the first season.
 The second season had been set to cover power (King Richard the Second, The First Part of King Henry the Fourth, The Tragedy of Richard III, The Taming of the Shrew, Macbeth and Julius Caesar), with the third looking at revenge (The Merchant of Venice, Hamlet, Prince of Denmark, The Winter's Tale, The Tempest and Othello).